Casey Wasserman: Arena Football

-In 1998, he purchased the Los Angeles Avengers of the Arena Football League (AFL).
+In 1998, Wasserman purchased the Los Angeles Avengers of the Arena Football League (AFL).
 He paid about $5 million for the franchise rights.
 Despite his youth, he was elected chairman of the league.
 In 2002 he negotiated a groundbreaking national television partnership between the league and NBC television, as well as the collective bargaining agreement with its players.
 On Saturday, April 18, 2009, Wasserman sent an email to AFL's de facto commissioner informing him of his decision to terminate the L.A.
 Avengers' membership in the Arena Football League.